 One game that my homeschooled students loved was hiding objects in the rice for their little sister to find.
 She became so adept at finding small objects in the bin of rice that she could do it blindfolded.
-The favorite game was hiding Lego blocks in the bin to see how many she could find.
+The favorite game was hiding Lego figures in the bin to see how many she could find.
 It kept her busy so the boys could build their Lego cities without her help.

 One afternoon we went to a homeschool baby shower.
 Sarah was 5.
 The hostess had a game where white rice filled a bowl and a number of tiny gold safety pins were put in the bowl.
 Each person was blindfolded and had to find as many safety pins as they could in 2 minutes.
 Since Sarah was only 5 they weren’t planning on letting her play the game.
 Everyone else had a turn and the top score was 14 safety pins, while everyone commented on how very difficult it was to distinguish a tiny safety pin among all those grains of rice.